jcogs/qiciengine-documentation/en/manual/Sample/Dom.md

 ````

 ## Assets
-By default, QICI editor will pack raw assets(like image, json files, .etc) to zip format file with suffix .bin, when the game [project is published](../Publish/index.html), only .bin files will be published, the raw assets will be discarded.
+By default, QICI editor will pack raw assets(like image, json files, etc) to zip format file with suffix .bin, when the game [project is published](../Publish/index.html), only .bin files will be published, the raw assets will be discarded.

-But for Dom, mostly of the time we need browser to feach the raw assets, so QICI editor treat Assets/raw as a specifical floder, the content in the floder will not be packed, and will be published as what it is.
+But for Dom, most of the time we need the browser to fetch the raw assets, so QICI editor treats Assets/raw as a special folder, the content in the folder will not be packed, and will be published as what it is.

 ## CSS
-The Assets/css floder floder has a style.css file, it will be linked to the html for starting the game automatically.
-You can set the className of Dom in Inspector panel, and then define the css effect in style.css file.
+The Assets/css folder has a style.css file, it will be linked to the html for starting the game automatically.
+You can set the className of Dom in the Inspector panel, and then define the css effect in style.css file.

-## Create Dom object programmly
+## Create Dom object programmatically
 ````javascript
 // Create a Dom object
 var dom = game.add.dom();